 - Plethora of Mistakes: When not being maliciously biased against Adams, nearly everyone in the prosecution acts foolishly at one point or the other, such as unquestioningly believing some completely unreliable witnesses.

-- The Sociopath: Adams is falsely labeled as one of these for showing "no remorse" for the crime; his DA argues that he naturally wouldn't feel remorse for a crime he didn't commit.
+- The Sociopath: Adams is falsely labeled as one of these for showing "no remorse" for the crime; his lawyer argues that he naturally wouldn't feel remorse for a crime he didn't commit.
 Harris, on the other hand, genuinely seems to feel no remorse for any of his crimes, as noted by even his friends.

 - Title Drop: Spoken during Mulder's prosecution.
 Mulder meant it sincerely, while Morris uses it ironically, questioning the infallibility of those who uphold the law.